Konigshaus am Schachen

 It’s in the Bavarian Alps near the town of Garmisch-Partenkirchen, about an hour's drive south of Munich.

-The Königshaus will be an achievement for you as well, if you decide the brave three-to-four-hour hike up the mountain to get there.
+The Königshaus will be an achievement for you as well, if you decide the brave the hours-long hike up the mountain to get there.

 Yep, the Swiss Chalet-style cottage is only accessible by foot or mountain bike.